 - The general mood (is it tense and full of disagreements about to erupt, like the scene above?
 Harmonious, rather?)

 - Characters’ personalities (the aunt comes across as holier-than-thou in the combination of her pleasure lecturing the others and her folded arms)

-2. Adding movement to dialogue to keep the story moving
+Add movement in dialogue to keep the story moving

 Often we tell stories when we get a chance to gather round, stop, and listen.
 Like in the family dinner conversation in the example above.

 Yet if you have an important conversation between characters in your story, you can bundle this with movement to simultaneously create a smooth transition to new settings or events.

 For example, as two horseback riders travel to take news of an impending invasion to a neighbouring kingdom, you might write dialogue that fills in additional exposition.
 In this case, you have a scene transition that develops your story.

 In the following example from Hilary Mantel’s historical novel Wolf Hall (2009), a cardinal and his party are setting off on horseback.
 Movement and action mid-dialogue add tension and drama to the otherwise static scene:

 They are ready to ride.
 Cavendish looks up.
 ‘Saints protect us!’
 A single horseman is heading downhill at a gallop.
 ‘An arrest!’